sudogene/tp/docs/DeveloperGuide.md

 **Extensions**

--   1a.
+*   1a.
 Name, phone number, email, or academic year is missing.

-    -   1a1.
+    *  1a1.
 CanoE-COACH displays an error message.
         Use case resumes at step 1.

--   1b.
+*   1b.
 Student with the same name already exists.
-    -   1b1.
+    *   1b1.
 CanoE-COACH displays an error message.
         Use case ends.

+*   1c.
+Details have invalid format.
+    *   1c1.
+CanoE-COACH displays an error message.
+        Use case resumes at step 1.

 **UC02: Delete a student**